terser/terser/README.md

 ### Keeping copyright notices or other comments

 You can pass `--comments` to retain certain comments in the output.
-By default it will keep JSDoc-style comments that contain "@preserve", "@license" or "@cc_on" (conditional compilation for IE).
+By default it will keep comments starting with "!" and JSDoc-style comments that contain "@preserve", "@copyright", "@license" or "@cc_on" (conditional compilation for IE).
 You can pass `--comments all` to keep all the comments, or a valid JavaScript regexp to keep only comments that match this regexp.
 For example `--comments /^!/` will keep comments like `/*!
 Copyright Notice */`.